NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Divine Warden) Divine Destruction.md

-When the divine warden is reduced to 0 HP, it erupts with divine energy in a 30-foot emanation, dealing 1d6 damageType damage per level.
+When the divine warden is reduced to 0 HP, it erupts with divine energy in a @Template\[emanation|distance:30\], dealing 1d6 damageType damage per level.
 This damage is either vitality or void, determined by the patron deity's divine font (chosen at the divine warden's creation if the deity offers a choice), and this ability gains the corresponding trait.
 Each creature in the area must attempt a Will check save with the following outcomes.

 * * *